-This Recommendation describes an Open Bootstrap Framework (OBF), which includes an OBF Client, an OBF Authentication Server, an OBF Resource Server and four Reference Points.
-It unfolds a bootstrapping architecture and a description of the OBF elements mechanisms and workflows for the mutual authentication between Connected Devices, Applications and Service Providers.
+This Recommendation provides an Open Bootstrap Framework (OBF) for secure provisioning of trusted services by Application Services Providers that have no existing trust relationship with the Users.
+The OBF provides a trust model with a supporting reference architecture and deployment that includes an OBF Client, an OBF Authentication Server, an OBF Resource Server and four Reference Points.
+The recommendation includes mechanisms and workflows for the provisioning of security tokens, mutual authentication between Connected Devices, Applications and Service Providers and also the mechanism for Users to change the Service Providers.